kinetic-flow/arcin-infinitas/README.md

 ## How do I flash the firmware?

-**WARNING:** only use with arcin boards. **Do not** use the firmware flashing tool or the config tool with the official Konami controller plugged in.
-I'm not responsible for any damage.

 Unplug your controller.
 Hold down buttons 1 and 2 while you plug it back in.
 If you see button 1 flashing - you are now in flashing mode.

 Run the executable (arcin_infinitas_new.exe or arcin_infinitas_new.exe) in Windows.
 You might need to do it a few times until it works.